-In Lync/SfB, static SIP routes can either be associated with the global routing table, or with a specific Lync/SfB registrar or registrar pool.
+In SfB/Lync, static SIP routes can either be associated with the global routing table, or with a specific SfB/Lync registrar or registrar pool.
 In our case, we want to have one static SIP route per location (i.e. per registrar), so that we can route SIP and media traffic from a Front End Pool to a pool of Conferencing Nodes.

-This example creates a static route from the Europe Front End Pool (eu-lyncpool.example.com) to the eu-px.example.com nodes for the domain vc.example.com:
+This example creates a static route from the Europe Front End Pool (fepool-eu.example.com) to the confpool-eu.vc.example.com nodes for the domain vc.example.com: